 Employers must also ensure that the machinery is used correctly.
 Employers should, therefore, carry out adequate risk assessments for all machinery and the processes for using them.
 Your employer has to take measures to protect you against dangerous or potentially faulty machine parts.
 They should also ensure that employees are fully trained on methods of use, risks and precautions.
 Unfortunately, many people are asked to operate machinery without proper training or are asked to operate machinery without adequate safety guards – both of which can result in not only serious injuries but tragically can also result in the death of an employee.

-If your employer fails in their duty of care and you suffer injury as a result, you may be able to make a faulty equipment compensation claim for your injury and other losses.
+If your employer fails in their duty of care and you sustain an injury as a result, you may be able to make a faulty equipment compensation claim for your injury and other losses.

 Some of the more common work accident claims can include injuries caused by: